fybrik/fybrik/docs/StorageManagement.md

 - Selection of modules is done based on connection `name`.

 In **Phase2** we add an optional `Category` field to `Connection`.
+Category represents a wider set of connection types that can be supported by a module.
+For example, `Generic S3` can represent `AWS S3`, `IBM Cloud Object Storage`, and so on.
-A module yaml will specify as a connection type either name or category.
+A module yaml will be able to specify either name or category as a connection type.
 Optimizer will do the matching.

 ### FybrikStorageAccount
 Today, FybrikStorageAccount spec defines properties of s3 storage, e.g.: